Spectral constant rigidity of warped product metrics: Introduction

-The Llarull theorem was also known to generalize to warped product metrics \(g_0= {d}t^2+\phi(t)^2 g_{\mathbb{S}^{n-1}}\) with $\phi$ satisfying the condition that $(\log\phi)''$ is strictly negative.
+As mentioned before, the Llarull theorem can be generalized to warped product metrics \( {d}t^2+\phi(t)^2 g_{\mathbb{S}^{n-1}}\) with $\phi$ satisfying the condition that $(\log\phi)''$ is strictly negative.
 See for instance \cite[Theorem 1.1]{BBHW}.
 We intend to formulate a similar spectral result so that the limiting case recovers these results as well.
 Let $\mu$ be a function on $M$, we define the number $\Lambda_{c,\mu}$ for any open manifold $(M,g)$

 Note that the condition $\Lambda_c \geq \Lambda$ we used before is equivalent to $\Lambda_{c,\Lambda} \geq 0$.
 In some sense, the condition $\Lambda_{c,\mu}\geq 0$ generalizes the pointwise scalar curvature bound by a function.